Spinosauridae: History of discovery

 The first spinosaurid fossil, a single conical tooth, was discovered circa 1820 by British paleontologist Gideon Mantell in the Wadhurst Clay Formation.
 In 1841, naturalist Sir Richard Owen mistakenly assigned it to a crocodilian he named Suchosaurus (meaning "crocodile lizard").
 A second species, S. girardi, was later named in 1897.
 However, the spinosaurid nature of Suchosaurus was not recognized until a 1998 redescription of Baryonyx.

 The first fossils referred to a spinosaurid were discovered in 1912 at the Bahariya Formation in Egypt.
 Consisting of vertebrae, skull fragments, and teeth, these remains became the holotype specimen of the new genus and species Spinosaurus aegyptiacus in 1915, when they were described by German paleontologist Ernst Stromer.
 The dinosaur's name meant "Egyptian spine lizard", in reference to the unusually long neural spines not seen previously in any other theropod.
 In April 1944, the holotype of S. aegyptiacus was destroyed during an allied bombing raid in World War II.
 In 1934, Stromer referred a partial skeleton also from the Bahariya Formation to a new species of Spinosaurus; the specimen has since been alternatively assigned to another African spinosaurid, Sigilmassasaurus.

 In 1983, a relatively complete skeleton was excavated from the Smokejacks pit in Surrey, England.
 These remains were described by British paleontologists Alan J. Charig and Angela C. Milner in 1986 as the holotype of a new species, Baryonyx walkeri.
 After the discovery of Baryonyx, many new genera have since been described, with the majority from very incomplete remains.
 However, other finds bear enough fossil material and distinct anatomical features to be assigned with confidence.
 Paul Sereno and colleagues described Suchomimus in 1998, a baryonychine from Niger, on the basis of a partial skeleton found in 1997.
 In 2004, partial jaw bones were recovered from the Alcântara Formation, these were referred to a new genus of spinosaurine named Oxalaia in 2011 by Alexander Kellner.

 On 2021 a recent discovery in Isle of Wight an island off the south coast of England, remains of a spinosaurid which is said to be of a new species is found.
 As per the findings, it is about 10 meters in length and weighed several tons.
 The prehistoric bones of the spinosaurid were found in a geological layer of rock known as the Vectis Formation in Compton Chine, it is the first identifiable theropod from the Vectis Formation.
 The study was led by Christopher Barker, a PhD doctoral student in vertebrate paleontology at the University of Southampton.

+In February 2024, a new spinosaurid was announced with the name of Riojavenatrix lacustris.
+Originally discovered in La Rioja in 2005, it is the fifth spinosaurid species to be discovered in the Iberian Peninsula.
+It was found to have lived 120 million years ago and was around 7-8 metres long with a 1.5 metric ton body mass.